sergeicu/anima-docker/README.md

 ## Batch process multiple files with a custom Anima command, without entering the container:

 There are two options:
-A. Write a script and place it locally inside the container (fast)
+A. Write a simple bash or python script to do basic file processing (easy)
-B. Write a script and invoke docker image externally for every file (slow)
+B. Write a python script with advanced functionalities that use external python libraries (advanced)

-For A. - you will need to re-build the Docker image.
+For A. - you can use the pre-built Docker image that you pulled from Dockerhub.
+Feel free to modify your script as many times as you want WITHOUT the need to rebuild the Docker container.
+Example with instructions is provided [here](https://github.com/sergeicu/anima-docker/blob/main/batch_process/outside_docker.md).

+For B. - you will need to re-build the Docker image.
+You may need to do this, for example, if your python script needs to include extra python libraries that were NOT included in the original Dockerfile build.
+For this you will need to update Dockerfile to include those python libraries and then rebuild the Docker image.
 Example with instructions is provided [here](https://github.com/sergeicu/anima-docker/blob/main/batch_process/inside_docker.md).
-For B. - you can use the pre-built image that you pulled from Dockerhub.
-Example with instructions is provided [here](https://github.com/sergeicu/anima-docker/blob/main/batch_process/outside_docker.md).

 # Suggestions / Improvements